ceford/cefjdemos-data-jdm-user-en/articles/getting-started/installing-joomla.md

   valid email in case you forget your password.
 This is the email address where you'll receive a link to change the Super User password.

-When everything on the second page is completed,  the *Setup Database Connection* button to proceed.
+When everything on the second page is completed, select the *Setup Database Connection* button to proceed.

 ## Database Configuration